luisgamercool-oss/Fugu/README.md

 # Fugu
 Fugu is the first open source jailbreak tool based on the checkm8 exploit.

-__UPDATE:__ Fugu will now install Sileo, SSH and Substitute automatically!
-Additionally, all changes to the root file system are now persistent.
-Put your iDevice into DFU mode, run `Fugu iStrap`, unlock your iDevice and follow the on-screen prompts.
 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.

-# WARNING
-**!!!
-ONLY DOWNLOAD FUGU FROM [https://github.com/LinusHenze/Fugu](https://github.com/LinusHenze/Fugu) AS IT IS VERY EASY TO CREATE A VERSION OF FUGU THAT CONTAINS MALWARE !!!**

 # Supported Devices
 Currently, the iPad Pro (2017, every size) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.5.1).